-Part of the change comes thanks to innovation.
+Part of the change in acceptance comes thanks to innovation.
 Over the last few years, nailers have become a hotbed of new features and greater reliability.
 For anyone interested in getting a lot of building done in as little time as possible, the choices have never been better.

 So what are you building these days?
 Whatever it is, there are innovative, reliable power nailers to help you work better, work faster and have more fun.
 Here are a few key things to consider as you make your choice.

 The world’s first power nailers were built for driving 2 1/2” and 3 1/2” framing nails propelled by compressed air.
 And while this segment of the nailer category is still a mainstay of the market, significant innovations make these tools easier to use and more productive.